sierra-college-cs-club/Space_Invaders/README.md

 ### Update the remote repo:
   - `git push`
   - Updates the repository on GitHub with your changes.
-If merging is necessary, either delete the colliding file or refer to git's documentation [here](https://git-scm.com/docs/git-merge).
   - You **may** need to sign in before pushing.